Given a binary tree, determine if it is height-balanced.

 Constraints:

-[0, 5000].-104 <= Node.val <= 104Problem Overview: Given the root of a binary tree, determine whether the tree is height-balanced.
-A binary tree is balanced if the height difference between the left and right subtree of every node is at most one.
+[0, 5000].-104 <= Node.val <= 104Problem Overview: You are given the root of a binary tree and must determine whether it is height-balanced.
+A binary tree is balanced when the height difference between the left and right subtree of every node is at most one.

-Approach 1: Recursive Height Calculation (O(n²) time, O(h) space)
+Approach 1: Recursive Height Calculation (O(n^2) time, O(h) space)

-Approach 2: Optimized Recursive DFS (O(n) time, O(h) space)
+Approach 2: Optimized Recursive Approach (O(n) time, O(h) space)

 This approach involves recursively calculating the height of each subtree and checking if the subtrees are balanced by ensuring the difference in height is not more than one.